CommandPost/CommandPost-DeveloperGuide/api/cp/cp.apple.finalcutpro.inspector.effect.EffectInspector.md

-# [docs](index.md) » cp.apple.finalcutpro.main.Inspector.ShareInspector
+# [docs](index.md) » cp.apple.finalcutpro.inspector.effect.EffectInspector
 ---

-Share Inspector Module.
+Effect Inspector Module.

 ## API Overview
 * Methods - API calls which can only be made on an object returned by a constructor